EUROPE MARKETS: European Stocks Rise For 8th Straight Session As Euro Slides After Violent Catalonia Vote

 European stocks kicked off the week in an upbeat mood on Monday, getting a boost from a weaker euro that tumbled after violent clashes in Catalonia in Spain during the weekend's independence referendum.

-Spain's IBEX 35 index , however, slumped 1% to 10,282.60 and underperformed the rest of Europe after a chaotic independence referendum in the wealthy northeastern region of Catalonia in Spain.
+Spain's IBEX 35 index , however, slumped 1.2% to 10,255.70 for its worst day since mid-August after a chaotic independence referendum in the wealthy northeastern region of Catalonia in Spain.

 More than 800 people were injured in clashes with the police as they cast their ballots, or tried to vote in the referendum that the central government in Madrid has declared illegal.
 Catalan officials said about 90% of voters voted in favor of a split and that a declaration of independence could come in the next few days. (http://www.marketwatch.com/story/catalonia-leader-with-90-approval-we-have-the-right-to-be-independent-2017-10-01)